Editor's PickExclusive Interview With Stefan Ćertić, CTO Of ETalc Technologies

 Stefan Ćertić:

-Please don’t hesitate to get in touch, I do a lot of consultancies.
-Playing chess with the bad guys is my driving force for over a decade, it’s not difficult to attract me if you have trouble with one.
+Please don’t hesitate to get in touch.
+I have a lot of consultancies.
+Playing chess with the bad guys has been my driving force for over a decade; it’s not difficult to attract me if you have trouble with one.

 Stefan Ćertić